thrhead/smsc-gateway/README.md

 ## Support

-For support, please email support@your-org.com or create an issue in the repository.
+For support, please contact to me or create an issue in the repository.